Schwartzkoff/Getting_Cleaning_Data/README.md

 Getting and Cleaning Data Course Project

 After running script run_analysis.R you will get the data set described in CodeBook.md file.

-This is the contanin of  run_analysis.R:
+This is the contain of run_analysis.R:

 ```
 require("dplyr")